Contingent Worker Payment

 What if a contractor changes their personal details, bank or superannuation fund details?

-The contractor will need to contact the HR Service Centre to have their personal or payment details updated.
+The contractor (Contingent Worker) will need to contact the HR Service Centre to have their personal details or payment details updated.

 How will contractors receive confirmation of payment?

-Contractors will receive a system generated email confirming the processing of payment with advice that they will receive the payment within 2 weeks.
-This email is also received by the staff member who requests the payment.
+Contractors (Contingent Workers) will receive a system generated email confirming the processing of payment with advice that they will receive the payment within 2 weeks.
+This email is also received by the staff member who requested the payment in the first instance.

 What details will be required from contractors?

-In addition to personal details (name, address, email), contractors may be required to provide an ABN, choice of fund superannuation details, bank account details.
-HR will contact the relevant person if payment is required via the HR system.
+In addition to personal details (name, address, email, phone number), contractors (Contingent Workers) will be required to provide an ABN or Statement by a Supplier Form, choice of fund superannuation details and bank account details.
+HR will contact the relevant individual if payment is required via HR Payroll.

 What if a Contractor does not provide an ABN?